mcwalrus/go-jitjson/README.md

-# Go JitJSON
+# Go-JitJSON

-The go-jitjson library provides a just-in-time (JIT) approach to JSON encoding and decoding in Go.
-It's designed to be a lightweight wrapper of [encoding/json](https://pkg.go.dev/encoding/json) module.
-See [module documentation](pkg.go.dev/github.com/mcwalrus/go-jitjson) for details.
+go-jitjson provides a just-in-time (JIT) approach to JSON encoding and decoding in Go.
+It's designed to be a lightweight wrapper of the [encoding/json](https://pkg.go.dev/encoding/json) module.
+The library provides a type `JitJSON[T any]`, which can hold either a JSON encoding or a value of any type `T`.
+For module documentation, see the [API reference](https://pkg.go.dev/github.com/mcwalrus/go-jitjson).

 ## Usage

-### Encode with JitJSON:
+### Encoding with JitJSON:

 ```Go
 package main